 4. Please tag the app Password Depot on the left.
 Now you can add databases which are stored on your computer to your iPhone using the option "Add File".
 If you select a database stored on your iPhone and click on "Save" you can store it on your local system.

-4. Now, open your Password Depot app on your mobile device and go to the DB Manager.
+4. Now, open the Password Depot app on your mobile device and go to DB Manager.
 Now go to "Shared folders" and select the folder where you just pasted your database to.
 You now should be able to see your database here.
 Next time you open the app you should be able to see your copied database in the DB Manager.